vvduth/quicksight-01/markdown/security/legendary-aws-security-guardduty.md

 ### Tools and concepts

-Copilot said: The services I used were AWS EC2,
 The services I used were AWS EC2, S3, CloudShell, and GuardDuty.
 Key concepts I learnt include SQL injection and command injection attacks, how stolen credentials can be abused, the importance of input sanitization, and the dangers of insecure cloud storage.
 I also discovered how GuardDuty detects suspicious activity and malware in real time 🦸‍♂️, and how enabling features like S3 Malware Protection adds another layer of defense.
 Overall, this project was a hands-on lesson in cloud security, attack detection, and how to think like both a hacker and a defender!

 ### Project reflection